mlswg/mls-protocol/draft-ietf-mls-protocol.md

 credential type used in the LeafNode MUST be included in the `credentials` field of the `capabilities` field.
-As discussed in {{extensibility}}, unknown values in `capabilities` MUST be ignored, and the creator of a `capabilities` field SHOULD contain some random GREASE values to help ensure that other clients correctly ignore unknown values.
+As discussed in {{extensibility}}, unknown values in `capabilities` MUST be ignored, and the creator of a `capabilities` field SHOULD include some random GREASE values to help ensure that other clients correctly ignore unknown values.

 The `leaf_node_source` field indicates how this LeafNode came to be added to the